CalieR/module-one-final-project-guidelines-london-web-career-021819/README.md

 1. User can enter their name
 2. User can select a superhero
 3. User can view stats about their chosen superhero
+4. User can add cards to their deck (collection)